felipecaon/comperio/README.md

 ### Adding new sites

-In order to add new sites you must include a new json obj in the sites.json file.
+In order to add new sites you must include a new json object in the sites.json file.

 |    key     | value |
 |------------|-------|